Sexual Harassment Simplified for the Employer

 - Watch for Retaliation - In some cases, the accused may use their status in the company to retaliate against the complainant.
 This may be a delicate situation during the investigation process and may be a real occurrence.
 Retaliation claims are on the rise for the simple reason that they are much easier to prove than discrimination or harassment claims.
 The employee doesn't have to prove discrimination or harassment to have a viable retaliation claim.
 Protect complainants and anyone else who cooperates with an investigation by having an anti-retaliation policy and advising everyone involved of that policy.
 Retaliation complaints, like harassment complaints, should be taken seriously.

 These steps can help employers defend against harassment claims and in some cases may allow employers to avoid damages entirely.
 The law on these matters is complicated, but these simple steps may help your business avoid complications.

 As for employees, if your employer is doing most or all of these things, a case against it may be much more difficult to win.
 Because emotions are a big part of this process, some complainants may not think about whether the employer is doing some or all of these things.
 If it is your case, while not impossible to litigate, may not be easy to win and worth fewer dollars in settlement.

-Carlson & Burnett attorney, Terry White addresses issues of harassment and discrimination for employers and employees in Nebraska.
-If you believe that you may be the victim of discrimination of any type on the job, you should take action quickly and contact us at 402-509-3071 to set up a free consultation with Terry White.
+Carlson & Burnett addresses issues of harassment and discrimination for employers and employees in Nebraska.
+If you believe that you may be the victim of discrimination of any type on the job, you should take action quickly and contact us at (402) 810-8611 or contact us online to schedule a free consultation.

 Retrieved from: "6 ways for car dealers to avoid a $540,000 sexual harassment jury verdict" in a Blog by Burns & Levinson LLP, 6/23/2015